 What is Jobs-to-be-Done? – Definition

 Jobs-to-be-Done (JTBD) is an innovation framework developed by Clayton Christensen (Harvard Business School) and other thought leaders such as Tony Ulwick and Bob Moesta.
-The central thesis: customers don’t buy products – they “hire” products to get a specific “job” done in their lives.
+The central thesis: customers do not buy products – they “hire” products to do a specific “job” in their lives.

-The most famous example comes from Theodore Levitt: “Customers don’t want a 6mm drill bit.
-They want a 6mm hole.”
-JTBD goes a step further: customers don’t even want a hole – they want a shelf on the wall to neatly display their books.
+The most famous example comes from Theodore Levitt: “Customers do not want a 6 mm drill.
+They want a 6 mm hole.”
+JTBD goes one step further: customers do not want a hole either – they want a shelf on the wall to neatly display their books.

-For business model innovation, JTBD is transformative: if you understand your customers’ true “job,” you can develop radically new value propositions that think beyond existing product categories – and potentially open up Blue Oceans.
+For business model innovation, JTBD is transformative: if you understand your customers’ true “job,” you can develop radically new value propositions that think beyond existing product categories – and potentially tap into Blue Oceans.

 The JTBD Theory: Core Concepts